syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/PivotGrid-Elements.md

 # PivotGrid: Elements

 ## Hyperlink

-The PivotGrid control supports hyperlink option to link data for each individual cells.
-Hyperlink can be enabled separately for row, column, value and summary cells.
+The PivotGrid control supports hyperlink option to link data for each individual cell.
+Hyperlink can be enabled separately for row header, column header, value and summary cells.
 Following are the respective properties:

-* **EnableColumnHeaderHyperlink** - Enables hyperlink for column header.
+* **EnableColumnHeaderHyperlink** - Enables hyperlink for column headers.
-* **EnableRowHeaderHyperlink** - Enables hyperlink for row header.
+* **EnableRowHeaderHyperlink** - Enables hyperlink for row headers.
 * **EnableSummaryCellHyperlink** - Enables hyperlink for summary cell.
 * **EnableValueCellHyperlink** - Enables hyperlink for value cell.

-Also hyperlink option provides separate event for row, column, value and summary cells as mentioned below.
+Also hyperlink option provides separate events for row header, column header, value and summary cells as mentioned below.

 * **ColumnHeaderHyperlinkClick** - Returns column header information through event on hyperlink click.
 * **RowHeaderHyperlinkClick** - Returns row header information through event on hyperlink click.